MatusChladek/ml-bp/README.md

 - due to CACE as opposite to SE design pattern encapsulation & modular design is hard

 #### MITIGATION STRATEGY:
-a) isolate models & serve ensembles where errors in the components models are uncorrelated
+1. isolate models & serve ensembles where errors in the components models are uncorrelated
-b) detect changes in predictions as they occur [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41159.pdf)
+2. detect changes in predictions as they occur [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41159.pdf)

 ### 2. Correction Cascades